Update on 9/18/17:

 Biomedical graduate students and postdocs who are chosen to participate in the MIND commit to an eight month program of career development and exploration.
-The program begins with a three full days of Catalytic coursework, which will occur on Saturdays through January and February.
+The program begins with a three full days of Catalytic coursework, which will occur on Saturdays through October and December.
 During this coursework, trainees will develop the basic skills needed to investigate career options that are best suited to their skills, interests, and values.
-Through the academic year, trainees will work in Peer Teams, meeting twice per month, to explore various career options.
+Through the academic year, trainees will work in Peer Teams, meeting twice per month beginning in Janurary, to explore various career options.
 Individual trainees will connect with professionals and UCSF alumni in a range of fields and jobs, to gather reliable and comprehensive information about their options.
 Trainees will share this knowledge and experience with their peers, and document this in a knowledgebase that is to be used as a resource available to biomedical trainees nation-wide.

 What will I get out of the MIND program?